MS in Special Education - Pre-Service (Teaching Students with Mild to Moderate Disabilities)

 - Resume: Submit a resume or CV that outlines professional, volunteer, and community experience.

-- Three letters of recommendation attesting to the applicant's knowledge of current scholarship, capacity to connect theory and practice in posing and solving educational problems, achievement of success in educational practice, and demonstrated capability and motivation to engage in advanced graduate study.
+- Recommendation: One letter of recommendation attesting to the applicant's experience working with Pre-K to 12th grade children and knowledge of current scholarship, capacity to connect theory and practice in posing and solving educational problems, achievement of success in educational practice, and demonstrated capability and motivation to engage in advanced graduate study.

 - Praxis Core exam passed based on Maine's standards;